Disabled 10-year-old kicked out of Boston Market for not wearing mask

-JENKINTOWN, Pennsylvania (WPVI) -- A Jenkintown woman expressed her anger and frustration after Boston Market employees called the police on her 10-year-old autistic son for not wearing a mask on Wednesday afternoon.
+JENKINTOWN, Pennsylvania (WPVI) -- A Jenkintown woman expressed her anger and frustration after Boston Market employees called the police on her 10-year-old son with autism for not wearing a mask on Wednesday afternoon.

 Colin Newman is non-verbal, has Down syndrome and sensory issues.